The Engagement Model

 What does the first week look like?

 The first week is a diagnostic.
 I read the code, talk to engineers, map the delivery pipeline, and identify the real bottlenecks.
-At the end of the week, you get an honest assessment: what I found, what I recommend, and whether I'm the right person to help.
+At the end of the week, you get an honest assessment: what I found, what I recommend, and whether I'm the right fit for the engagement.

 How do you integrate with an existing team?

 I join as a working member.
 Daily standups, PR reviews, architecture sessions, pair programming when it's useful.
 I make decisions with skin in the game, not from the sidelines.
-Most teams tell me after the first week that it feels like I've been there for months.
+Most engagements integrate smoothly.
+The collaboration typically feels natural within the first week.

 What happens after you leave?